-Government processing fees for LMIAs also vary depending on what type of LMIA you require.
+Government processing fees for LMIAs will also vary depending on what type of LMIA you require.
 For an LMIA to enable a work permit under the Temporary Foreign Worker stream, the government charges $1000 to assess the application.
 There is no government fee associated with an LMIA to enable an applicant to apply for Permanent Residence; however, if a dual intent LMIA is requested then the $1000 fee will apply.
 A dual intent LMIA allows the foreign national to apply for a work permit so that they can start work before their application for Permanent Residence is approved.

-Keep in mind that it is illegal for the worker to pay for any portion of the cost to obtain an LMIA.
+Hiring foreign workers is much more costly than hiring Canadian citizens.
+And keep in mind that it is illegal for the worker to pay for any portion of the cost to obtain an LMIA.
 Canadian law mandates that the employer covers the costs of obtaining an LMIA.

 If I hire someone using an LMIA, what happens if they don’t work out?